shivshankardayal/full-website/books/c/source/lang.rst

 been touched.
 Make some function calls between brace and ``printf`` and most probably 4 will be overwritten.

-An object whose identifier is declared with external or internal linkage, or with the storage-class specifier ``static`` has *static storage duration*.
+An object whose identifier is declared without the storage-class specifier ``_Thread_local``, and either with external or internal linkage or with the storage-class specifier ``static``, has *static storage duration*.
 Its lifetime is the entire execution of the program and its stored value is initialized only once, prior to program startup.

+An object whose identifier is declared with the storage-class specifier ``_Thread_local`` has *thread storage duration*.
+Its lifetime is the entire execution of the thread for which it is created, and its stored value is initialized when the thread is started.
+There is a distinct object per thread, and use of the declared name in an expression refers to the object associated with the thread evaluating the expression.
+The result of attempting to indirectly access an object with thread storage duration from a thread other than the one with which the object is associated is implementation-defined.

+Such static values like explicit ``static`` variables or global variables go in data segments and exist in program binary after compilation and linking is done.

 .. code-block:: c